emdadi/CAMND/README.md

 modularity,
 module_count,
 coexpression_of_enzymes,
 chebi_distance.
-These criteria implemented in "evaluation" file in python.
+These criteria implemented in "evaluation" file.